23atomist/sqlizer/sqlizer-daemon/README.md

 ```

 ## Test
-Currently only the oscillators are working.
+Currently only part of the voices are working.
 The output of
-oscillator #0 it routed to standard out of the program.
+voice #0 it routed to standard out of the program.
 Test the program by starting it with output piped to aplay
 so you can hear the output.
 ```